pabigot/pyxb/README.md

-# PyXB-X -- Python W3C XML Schema Bindings
+# PyXB Extended -- Python W3C XML Schema Bindings

-PyXB-Extended -- Python W3C XML Schema Bindings

 What is this fork for?: